nnnwithnnn/StataTraining/about.md

 <img class="col one right" src="/StataTraining/img/aaron.png">

 <br/>
-<h4> Aaron Chafetz</h4> is a trained economist and self-taught data wizard.
-He currently writes visual basic scripts to process and manage HIV / AIDS data for PEPFAR.
-Aaron was a caddie at a country club in highschool.
-He is also an avid runner, biker and fledgling swimmer. <a href = "https://twitter.com/achafetz" target = "_blank">@achafetz</a>
+<h4> Narendra Singh</h4> is a trained self-taught data wizard.
+He currently workes in PMA2020 as Data Manager.He is also a runner,  photographer and Data data enthusiastic . <a href = "https://twitter.com/nnnwithnnn" target = "_blank">@nnnwithnnn</a>

 <br/>